 Climate change is resulting in rapid poleward shifts in the geographical distribution of many tropical fish species, but it is equally apparent that some fishes are failing to exhibit expected shifts in their geographical distribution.
 There is still little understanding of the species-specific traits that may constrain or promote successful establishment of populations in temperate regions.
 We review the factors likely to affect population establishment, including larval supply, settlement and post-settlement processes.
 In addition, we conduct meta-analyses on existing and new data to examine relationships between species-specific traits and vagrancy.
 We show that tropical vagrant species are more likely to originate from high-latitude populations, while at the demographic level, tropical fish species with large body size, high swimming ability, large size at settlement and pelagic spawning behaviour are more likely to show successful settlement into temperate habitats.
 We also show that both habitat and food limitation at settlement and within juvenile stages may constrain tropical vagrant communities to those species with medium to low reliance on coral resources.

-Fowler, A, Macreadie, PI, Jones, D & Booth, DJ 2014, 'A multi-criteria decision approach to decommissioning of offshore oil and gas infrastructure', Ocean & Coastal Management, vol. 87, pp. 20-29.View/Download from: UTS OPUS or Publisher's site
+Fowler, A, Macreadie, PI, Jones, D & Booth, DJ 2014, 'A multi-criteria decision approach to decommissioning of offshore oil and gas infrastructure', Ocean & Coastal Management, vol. 87, pp. 20-29.View/Download from: Publisher's site

 Thousands of the worlds offshore oil and gas structures are approaching obsolescence and will require decommissioning within the next decade.
 Many nations have blanket regulations requiring obsolete structures to be removed, yet this option is unlikely to yield optimal environmental, societal and economic outcomes in all situations.
 We propose that nations adopt a flexible approach that allows decommissioning options to be selected from the full range of alternatives (including `rigs-to-reefs options) on a case-by-case basis.
 We outline a method of multi-criteria decision analysis (Multi-criteria Approval, MA) for evaluating and comparing alternative decommissioning options across key selection criteria, including environmental, financial, socioeconomic, and health and safety considerations.
 The MA approach structures the decision problem, forces explicit consideration of trade-offs and directly involves stakeholder groups in the decision process.
 We identify major decommissioning options and provide a generic list of selection criteria for inclusion in the MA decision process.
 To deal with knowledge gaps concerning environmental impacts of decommissioning, we suggest that expert opinion feed into the MA approach until sufficient data become available.
 We conducted a limited trial of the MA decision approach to demonstrate its application to a complex and controversial decommissioning scenario; Platform Grace in southern California.
 The approach indicated, for this example, that the option `leave in place intact would likely provide best environmental outcomes in the event of future decommissioning.
 In summary, the MA approach will allow the environmental, social, and economic impacts of decommissioning decisions to be assessed simultaneously in a transparent manner.

-Pradella, N, Fowler, A, Booth, DJ & Macreadie, PI 2014, 'Fish assemblages associated with oil industry structures on the continental shelf of north-western Australia', Journal of Fish Biology, vol. 84, no. 1, pp. 247-255.View/Download from: UTS OPUS or Publisher's site
+Pradella, N, Fowler, A, Booth, DJ & Macreadie, PI 2014, 'Fish assemblages associated with oil industry structures on the continental shelf of north-western Australia', Journal of Fish Biology, vol. 84, no. 1, pp. 247-255.View/Download from: Publisher's site

 Microchemical analysis of otolith (calcified `ear stones used for balance and orientation) of fishes is an important tool for studying their environmental history and management.
 However, the spatial resolution achieved is often too coarse to examine short-termevents occurring in early life.
 Current methods rely on single points or transects across the otolith surface, which may provide a limited viewof elemental distributions, a matter that has not previously been investigated.
 Imaging by laser ablation-inductively coupled plasma-mass spectrometry (LA-ICPMS) permits microchemical analyses of short-term events in early life with high (b10 ìm) resolution, twodimensional (2D) visualization of elemental distributions.
 To demonstrate the potential of this method, we mapped the concentrations of Sr and Ba, two key trace elements, in a small number of juvenile otoliths of neon damselfish (Pomacentrus coelestis) using an 8 ìm beam diameter (laser fluence of 13.8 ± 3.5 J cm.2).
 Quantification was performed using the established method by Longerich et al. (1996), which is applied to 2D imaging of a biological matrix here for the first time.
 Accuracy of N97% was achieved using a multi-point non matrix-matched calibration of National Institute of Standards and Technology (NIST) 610 and 612 (trace elements in glass) using Longerich's calculation method against the matrix-matched standard FEBS-1 (powdered red snapper [Lutjanus campechanus] otolith).
 The spatial resolution achieved in the otolith corresponded to a time period of 2 ± 1 days during the larval phase, and 4 ± 1 days during the post-settlement juvenile phase.
 This method has the potential to improve interpretations of early life-history events at scales corresponding to specific events.
 While the images showed gradients in Sr and Ba across the larval settlement zone more clearly.